StephaneGanton/Hospitality-Data-Analytics-using-Python-and-Power-BI/README.md

 💡 What I've learned along the way:

  - Understanting of **Revenue function** in Hospitality Domain.
- - Understanding of key concepts and impotant metrics in Hospitality domain:
+ - Understanding of key concepts and important metrics in Hospitality domain:

     - Revenue Per Available Room (RevPAR)
     - Daily Sellable Room Nights (DSRN)